 However, it is easier said than done to achieve this understanding and make it available to all business departments.
 If you want to understand the entire “customer journey”, you must build an infrastructure to collect relevant data from each channel.
 Then store it in a central location, and analyze it with a business intelligence tool.

 Innovative ETL cloud solutions featured in this article can help.
 Because they allow companies, regardless of whether they are small startups or established corporations, to fully automate these complex processes.
+If you are already using these kinds of tools, adding project management time tracking software can help you optimize your workflow and working time.

 ETL tools enable companies to free up data from their silos and consolidate it into a data warehouse, where it can be analyzed centrally.